John Marshall (Royal Navy officer, born 1748): Biography

 Marshall, born in Ramsgate, Kent, England, became an apprentice sailor at age ten, and spent his life at sea.

 He saw action during the American Revolutionary War of 1778 to 1783.

 In 1788 he captained Scarborough, a ship of the First Fleet taking convicts from England to Botany Bay in New South Wales.

 He then sailed from Australia to China, charting previously unknown islands (mainly some of Gilbert Islands and Marshall Islands), as well as a new trade route to Canton (present-day Guangzhou).

 The islands which he had originally called "Lord Mulgrove's range" were later named by Thomas Gilbert the "Marshall Islands".

-John Marshall also captained the Scarborough on her second voyage transporting convicts to Australia in 1790, but the convicts coming aboard were in poor health and many did not survive the voyage; this, combined with an attempted seizure of the ship by the convicts, deterred him from any further voyages of transportation.
+John Marshall also captained Scarborough on her second voyage transporting convicts to Australia in 1790.
+The convicts coming aboard were in poor health and many did not survive the voyage; this, combined with an attempted seizure of the ship by the convicts, deterred him from any further voyages of transportation.